JoshOrndorff/recipes/text/3-entrees/pallet-coupling.md

 The conceptually simpler way of coupling pallets is known as "tight coupling".
 When tightly coupling to another pallet, you specify the depended pallets name explicitly as a trait bound on your pallet's configuration trait.
-This is demonstrate in the tightly-coupled variant of `check-membership`.
+This is demonstrated in the tightly-coupled variant of `check-membership`.

 ```rust, ignore